pwang649/markdown-cv/index.md

 __Research Assistant__, Carnegie Mellon University, Pittsburgh, PA

 - Advisor: Maxim Likhachev @ Search-Based Planning Lab
-- Developed machine learning-based method to tackle 2D MAPF problem that could also guarantee completeness.
+- Developed learning-based methods to tackle the 2D MAPF problem that could also guarantee completeness.
 Work in progress for ICAPS 2024.
 - Benchmarked and evaluated 3D MAPF problems using EECBS and MAPF-LNS2 methods.
 This work is under review @ AAAI 2024.

 `Jan 2023 - Jun 2023`